opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 * Select the bar that represents the time range you want to zoom in on.
 * Select the bar and drag to view a specific time range.
 You must start the selection with the cursor over the background of the chart—the cursor changes to a plus sign when you hover over a valid start point.
-* Select the dropdown, then select an interval.
+* Select the dropdown and then select an interval.

 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-11.jpg" alt="Histogram user interface">

 ## Create visualizations

-Follow these steps to learn how to connect your visualizations in a single dashboard.
+Follow these steps to learn how to connect your visualizations in a single dashboard:

 1. In the Dashboards console, select **Visualize** > **Create visualization**.
 2. Select the visualization type.
 For this tutorial, select **Line**.
 3. Choose a source.
 For this tutorial, select the index pattern `opensearch_dashboards_sample_data_ecommerce`.
 4. Under **Buckets**, select **Add > X-axis**.
 5. In the **Aggregation** field, select **Date Histogram** and then **Update**.
-6. Select **Save** and add file name.
+6. Select **Save** and add the file name.
 This tutorial uses preconfigured visualizations, so you won’t be able to save your visualization.

 ## Connect visualizations in a single dashboard

 1. In the Dashboards console, select **Dashboard > Create dashboard**.
 2. Select **Add an existing** and then select the data you want to add.
-3. Select **Save** and add dashboard name in the **Title field**.
+3. Select **Save** and add the dashboard name in the **Title field**.
 This tutorial uses preconfigured dashboards, so you won’t be able to save your dashboard.
-4. Click into dashboard white space left of **Add panels** to view the visualizations in a single dashboard.
+4. Click on the white space left of **Add panels** to view the visualizations in a single dashboard.

 Your dashboard might look like this:

 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-12.jpg" width=500 alt="Example dashboard using data visualizations from many data sources">

-You have explored the data sources experimental feature.
+You have now explored the data sources experimental feature.
 We look forward to your feedback on how we can improve this feature ahead of its release for production use.

 ## Limitations

-The following limitations apply to the 2.4 release of this experimental feature:
+The following limitations apply to the OpenSearch 2.4 release of this experimental feature:

-* The multiple data sources feature is supported for index pattern-based visualizations only.
+* The multiple data sources feature is supported for index-pattern-based visualizations only.
-* Visualization types Time Series Visual Builder (TSVB), Vega and Vega-Lite, and timeline are not supported.
+* The visualization types Time Series Visual Builder (TSVB), Vega and Vega-Lite, and timeline are not supported.
 * External plugins, such as Gantt chart, and non-visualization plugins, such as the developer console, are not supported.

 ## Related topics